| July 13, 2020 | Lifestyle

-CBD is a powerful anti-inflammatory and pain reliever, making it ideal for many senior suffering from inflammatory diseases such as arthritis (including rheumatoid arthritis), Alzheimer’s, type II diabetes, cardiovascular disease, and others.
+CBD is a powerful anti-inflammatory and pain reliever, making it ideal for many seniors suffering from inflammatory diseases such as arthritis (including rheumatoid arthritis), Alzheimer’s, type II diabetes, cardiovascular disease, and others.
 CBD can be used to treat “flare-ups” of symptoms, but it’s most effective when it’s used regularly; it reduces inflammation over time, thereby alleviating the pain associated with the inflammation as well as other symptoms like muscle spasms and neuropathy.

 CBD can be a powerful alternative to NSAID pain relievers, whose prolonged use may cause liver damage and can even be toxic in high doses.
 CBD works on your body’s natural endocannabinoid system, producing little to no unwanted side effects while reducing and even replacing current medications.
 How can CBD be beneficial in treating illnesses common to seniors?
 Let’s explore some common conditions and examine the science behind CBD’s effectiveness with each.

-CBD for Seniors: Good for Glaucoma
+CBD for Glaucoma

-CBD acts in a manner similarly to THC (which has also been studied and shown to be beneficial, but is a harder sell for many senior citizens, who still have deeply entrenched negative associations with cannabis use) to decrease intraocular pressure, or IoP.
+CBD acts in a manner similar to THC (which has also been studied and shown to be beneficial, but is a harder sell for many senior citizens, who still have deeply entrenched negative associations with cannabis use) to decrease intraocular pressure, or IoP.
 High IoP is an underlying cause of glaucoma, a neurodegenerative disease that causes deterioration of the neurons within the eye, and thus damages their communication with the brain.

-Cannabinoids have been shown to decrease IoP by as much as 25%, which can provide your neurons much-needed relief and slow the degenerative process.
+Cannabinoids have been shown to decrease IoP by as much as 25 percent, which can provide your neurons much-needed relief and slow the degenerative process.
 CBD can also treat ocular pain experienced by some glaucoma sufferers, making it an ideal treatment option for patients seeking both long-term treatment of the underlying cause and immediate symptom relief.

-CBD for Seniors: Slowing Alzheimer’s and Dementia
+CBD for Slowing Alzheimer’s and Dementia

 CBD’s combined anti-inflammatory and neuroprotective properties may help slow the advance of dementia and Alzheimer’s disease.
 If your loved one is suffering from dementia or Alzheimer’s, CBD can help slow the advancement of the illness as well as treat the anxiety often felt by dementia sufferers, especially in the later stages of the disease.
-While more research is needed in this arena, the risks are so low that CBD may be worth a try: worst case, it has no effect, but in the best case it could help your loved one lead a better quality of life in their remaining days.
+While more research is needed in this arena, the risks are so low that CBD may be worth a try: Worst case, it has no effect, but in the best case it could help your loved one lead a better quality of life in their remaining days.

-CBD for Seniors: Alleviating Arthritis
+CBD for Alleviating Arthritis